 With two fulfillment centers using a 3PL in Mississauga, ON and Richmond, BC, average transit time is 2.11 days and you can serve 86% of the Canadian population in 3 days via Canada Post Expedited (Ground).

 While ecommerce isn’t “new” in Canada, for a while a large portion of ecommerce shipments into Canada were coming from the U.S. This set the stage for consumers to be more accustomed to waiting for shipments.
 While the expectation is 2 or 3 days for major metro areas like Calgary, Toronto and Vancouver, some of the more rural provinces like the Northwest Territories, can average 7 to 8 days of transit time.

 The three main small package carriers within Canada are UPS, Canada Post and Purolator.
 Unlike other regions, our transportation team reports that more Canadian companies are looking for low cost providers on a lane by lane basis and aren’t necessarily tied to a single carrier.
 This provides a lot of flexibility in terms of carriers to use, but also presents a challenge for many shippers who are looking to realize discounts based on parcel volume.
 This is an area where a 3PL can definitely help in terms of giving customers access to cost-effective carrier options, while not having to worry about meeting volume thresholds for discounts.

 While other areas such as account management, visibility, reporting and scalability are critical other factors noted by our Operations and Transportation teams being critical in the initial 3PL selection process, but those will vary based on business need.

-To connect with our Canadian Team to ask a question or learn more about how we can support your omni-channel strategies fill out the form below.
+For more information on how to get your ecommerce fulfillment started in Canada check out our Canadian eCommerce & Logistics Market Guide or to connect with our Canadian Team to ask a question or learn more about how we can support your omni-channel strategies fill out the form below.